GeoMOER/moer-bsc-base-r/docs/units/_unit10/unit10-assignment01.md

 c) read the rest of Unit 02 and read Unit 03.

+d) try to create a dataframe, matrix and list from some of your vectors.

 upload your Rscript as described in the prior page.

 <!--